 You have been cleared for Transfer Level Math and English courses.
-However, you may start at a level you feel is best suited to your ability.
+However, you have the right to start at a level you feel is best suited to your ability.
 Remember, studies show students who go into Transfer level course work have a better chance to graduate, but it is still your right to begin where you feel it is most appropriate.
 Below are directions on how to conduct a self-guided placement.
 Follow the steps below.

-Step #2- Choose an English course from TC’s English sequence.
-Click on each course to view content examples and expectations.
+Step #3- Choose an English course from TC’s English sequence.

-Step #3- Choose a Math course from TC’s math sequence.
-Click on each course to view content examples and expectations.
+Step #4- Choose a Math course from TC’s math sequence.

 Supportive Services: are available to assist you with your classes.
 With the passing of AB705, most students will be placed directly into transfer level English and math classes.
 Students should be familiar with the support services available, if needed, to maximize their ability to successfully complete all classes.

 - Meeting with counselor to discuss any concerns

 - Utilizing the math lab and writing lab in the library

 - Visiting the tutoring center in the library